-The FA will maintain a confidential register of players who have clearance to play in their affirmed gender.
+The FA will work with The FA Registration team to register players that have been affected by the policy.
 Each player's clearance, in particular any hormone-related treatment will continue to be verified annually at the end of the season to ensure its continued validity.
 There will be some applicants living in their affirmed gender who, if hormone treatment stops, will continue to produce hormones as a result of their birth sex that affect their strength or stamina.
 The FA may withdraw its clearance in such instances.